NOAA-GSL/DockerSpackStackSlurmCluster/README.md

 module load stack-python
 ```

-Once the basic spack-stack modules are loaded, you can choose from multiple environments for different purposes.
+Once the basic spack-stack modules are loaded, you can choose from multiple spack-stack environments for different purposes.

 For example:

 * FV3:
   ```
-  module load jedi-fv3-env`
+  module load jedi-fv3-env
   ```

 * MPAS